Karl Marx in Kalbadevi

-Karl Marx in Kalbadevi is a 2013 one-man play about German philosopher Karl Marx played by Satchit Puranik.
+Karl Marx in Kalbadevi is a 2013 one-man play about the German philosopher Karl Marx played by Satchit Puranik.
 Written by Uttam Gada and directed by Manoj Shah, the play depicts an imaginary visit by Marx to Kalbadevi, the hypercapitalist area of Mumbai, India.
 The play tried to introduce to a commercially-minded Gujarati community the ideas of a radical critic of capitalist society, in a style that adopts song, dance, repartee, and interactive badinage with the audience to make his complex ideas more suitable to the taste and cultural background of local audiences.

 Karl Marx in Kalbadevi was successful and has had hundreds of performances, but received mixed reviews from theatre critics.
-It was praised for Puranik's performance and for presenting complex ideas simplybut criticised for its script.
+It was praised for Puranik's performance and for presenting complex ideas simply but criticised for its script.

 Background

 Uttam Gada drew his original inspiration for Karl Marx in Kalbadevi from Howard Zinn's 1999 play Marx in Soho.
 Zinn had imagined what might happen were Marx to wander around Manhattan's Soho.
 Manoj Shah described having had a 'lightbulb moment', wondering what would happen if Mumbai dhandhadaari—Gujarati-speaking merchants—were exposed to the ideas of Marx.
 He passed on to Gada the idea of picturing Marx wandering about an Indian neighbourhood famous for its dedication to capitalist ventures.

 Karl Marx in Kalbadevi premiered at the National Centre for the Performing Arts, Mumbai, on 22 March 2013.